Muhsin Muhammad: Chicago Bears (2005–2007)

-Return to Carolina (2008–2009)
+Carolina Panthers (second stint) (2008–2009)

 Just nine days after the Bears released him, Muhammad signed a two-year contract with his former team, the Carolina Panthers.
 On September 14, while playing against the Bears, he became the 29th player in NFL history to reach 10,000 career receiving yards.
+In Week 4, against the Atlanta Falcons, he had eight receptions for 147 yards and a touchdown in the 24–9 victory.
 He finished the season with 65 receptions for 923 yards and five touchdowns.

-In the 2009 season, Muhammad caught 53 passes for 581 yards and a touchdown.
+In the 2009 season, Muhammad caught 53 passes for 581 receiving yards and a receiving touchdown in 14 games and starts.
 After 14 seasons in the NFL, he retired from professional football.
+At the time of his retirement, Muhammad was the Panthers' all-time leader in receptions and receiving yards, and he was tied with Steve Smith Sr. for most receiving touchdowns.

+Muhammad, along with defensive end Julius Peppers, was added to the Carolina Panthers Hall of Honor on October 29, 2023.